divyamamgai/skope/article/README.md

 > An AST only contains the information related to analyzing the source text, and skips any other extra content that is used while parsing the text.

 To build such an AST for our JavaScript files we will be using [acorn](https://github.com/acornjs/acorn) (it is a JavaScript parser) and [acorn-walk](https://github.com/acornjs/acorn/tree/master/acorn-walk) (a syntax tree, generated via acorn, walker).
-Let's take a sample (very poorly written) JavaScript (ES5) code.
+Let's take a sample of (very poorly written) JavaScript (ES5) code.

 ```js
 var a = 1;